-There are many local partnership arrangements which are already in place which can be used to facilitate all the key agencies' contributions to strategic planning for Children in Care and care-leavers.
+There are many local partnership arrangements which are already in place which can be used to facilitate all the key agencies' contributions to strategic planning for Children in Care.
 Existing forums include;

-- Children in Care Strategic Group. - Education of Children in Care multi-agency group. - Out of Authority Placements Panel. - Promoting the health of children in care steering group. - Children and Young People's Outcome Groups. - Teenage pregnancy partnership.
+- Children in Care Strategic Group. - Education of Children in Care multi-agency group. - Out of Authority Placements Panel. - Promoting the health of Children in Care steering group. - Children and Young People's Outcome Groups. - Teenage pregnancy partnership.